wdavid12/ovs_project_research/ovs_logging.md

 instead of the usual `VLOG_WARN`.
 Up to `RATE` messages per minute will be allowed, with a maximum burst of `BURST` messages.

+## Per module configuration
+The log level can be adjusted per module using `ovs-appctl`.

+You can issue `ovs-appctl vlog/list` to list the known modules and their current level.
+Running `ovs-appctl vlog/set modulename dbg` will set the logging level to debug.

 # Printing packets
 One particularly useful function is `ofp_print_dp_packet`.
 The API can